• Skip to primary navigation

 My yearning to travel to Greece was born the first time I visited a local Greek restaurant where I used to live.
 It was over 20 years ago for a ladies’ night out event.
 There we were, sitting at long tables, drinking ouzo—or should I say, having the servers pour it into our mouths while holding napkins under our chins.
 The whole experience sparked my interest in Greek culture and cuisine—especially dishes like this chicken souvlaki.
 It really impressed me with tender, juicy chicken that delivered a lightly spiced savoriness and deep smoky flavors.

 The word souvlaki means “small skewer” in Greek, referring to the skewered meat in this dish.
 It can be bite-sized pieces of marinated chicken, pork, lamb, or beef, but chicken and pork are the most common.
 The dish is commonly served as a pita sandwich with toppings like onions, tomatoes, cucumbers, and tzatziki sauce.
-The combo of savory, smoky chicken and cool, fresh, creamy toppings makes every bite a complex and flavorful adventure.
+To me, the combo of savory, smoky chicken and cool, fresh, creamy toppings makes every bite a complex and flavorful adventure.

-A crucial step in making souvlaki is marinating the meat for maximum tenderness and flavor.
+My crucial step in making souvlaki is marinating the meat for maximum tenderness and flavor.
 The minimum is 30 minutes, but I like to marinate it for one to two hours whenever possible for additional flavor.
 While it may be tempting to let it marinate longer or overnight, I don’t recommend it with this recipe as it contains lemon juice.
 Acids, such as vinegar and citrus juice, can cause the meat to become mushy as the protein breaks down.

-Make it special with added vegetables
+I make it special with added vegetables

 I like to use red, yellow, and orange bell peppers for their sweetness, but you can also add green ones.
 The alternating colorful veggies and chicken make a striking appearance on the skewers, and they are fun to eat without the bread by dipping them into some Red Pepper Hummus or this Tzatziki Recipe.